Japanese Language Minor

 Japanese minors are required to take six semesters of Japanese language courses and be proficient in third-year Japanese at graduation.
 In addition to First-, Second- and Third-Year Japanese, we offer Advanced Japanese, a series of semester-long courses covering contemporary topics such as literature, media, education, international relations, and social issues.
 Some of the materials from Japanese studies courses taught in English are also incorporated in Advanced Japanese.
 Students who enter the minor with Second-Year or higher language experience can hone their skills—and meet their course requirement—with multiple courses in the Advanced Japanese series.

 The Chinese language and Japanese language minors both require six language courses.
 Students must take at least four language courses in our Bi-Co programs, and can take at most two at the Quaker Consortium or our approved off-campus domestic or Study Abroad programs.
-Minors are approved in consultation with the language program directors.
+Candidates for the Minor are approved in consultation with the language program directors.
+Students who receive above 3.0 in all language classes and complete at least one year of advanced level are eligible to receive a certification of ability in Chinese or Japanese based on their level of achievement in the four skill areas of speaking, listening, reading, and writing.

 Associated Programs and Concentrations